 The reimbursement for certified nurse midwifery services shall not exceed ninety percent (90%) of the reimbursement rate for comparable services rendered by a physician.
-Effective July 1, 2021, the fees will remain the same as those effective for State Fiscal Year (SFY) 2021.
+Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private providers.
+All rates are published at Fee Schedules and Rates - Mississippi Division of Medicaid (ms.gov).